 If you’re looking for an easy meal that will feed a crowd, try making pot roast.
 This hearty dish is perfect for entertaining because it’s so versatile.

-You can use any cut of beef, pork, lamb, or venison, and you can add vegetables for flavor like carrots, onions, celery, garlic, and potatoes to carry the meal further.
+You can use nearly any cut of beef; the sirloin tip, or even a pork roast, and then add vegetables for flavor like carrots, onions, celery, garlic, and potatoes to carry the meal further.

 If you’re looking for an easy dinner idea, try making pot roast.
 This dish is simple to make and tastes amazing.

 If you are unsure what cut of beef to use to make pot roast, I suggest using chuck, top round, bottom round, brisket, or eye of round.
 You can make them all the same way, only adjusting the cook times.

 I love timeless recipes, and this classic easy homemade pot roast is one of my favorites.
 It’s delicious and healthy too!